Josh Harris (long snapper)

-Josh Harris (born April 27, 1989) is an American football long snapper for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Auburn.
+Josh Harris (born April 27, 1989) is an American professional football long snapper for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Auburn Tigers.
 He signed with the Falcons as an undrafted free agent in 2012.

+Early life

-Josh attended Carrollton High School in Carrollton, Georgia, where he was a three sport athlete in football, wrestling, and baseball.
+Harris attended Carrollton High School in Carrollton, Georgia, where he was a three sport athlete in football, wrestling, and baseball.

 Professional career

 Atlanta Falcons

-Harris signed as an undrafted free agent with the Atlanta Falcons on April 26, 2012, following the 2012 NFL Draft.
+Harris signed as an undrafted free agent with the Atlanta Falcons on April 26, 2012, following the 2012 NFL draft.
 He was selected over veteran Joe Zelenka in the pre-season, when the roster was cut down to 53 players.
 He made his NFL debut in the Week 1 win against the Kansas City Chiefs.

 On September 17, 2014, Harris signed a four-year contract extension with the Falcons.

 In the 2016 season, Harris and the Falcons reached Super Bowl LI, where they faced the New England Patriots on February 5, 2017, losing 28–34 in overtime.

 On November 2, 2018, Harris signed a three-year contract extension with the Falcons through the 2021 season.

 On December 4, 2018, Harris was placed on injured reserve with a hip injury.

-On September 1, 2021, Harris was waived from the Atlanta Falcons, only to be resigned the next day.

-On December 22, 2021, Harris was selected to his first Pro Bowl.
+On September 1, 2021, Harris was waived from the Falcons, only to be re-signed the next day.
+On December 22, Harris was selected to his first Pro Bowl, and would be later awarded second-team All-Pro for his work during the 2021 season.

 Los Angeles Chargers

 On March 16, 2022, Harris signed a four-year, $5.6 million contract with the Los Angeles Chargers.

+On August 26, 2025, Harris was placed on injured reserve due to an undisclosed injury, requiring him to miss at least the first four games of the season.
+He was activated on November 8.